 The change is being made slowly and surgically, all over the world.
 We write from Portugal, where Port Reception Facilities recently gained another dimension.

-The directive has long been a major topic when it comes to marine sustainability.
+The EU directive has long been a major topic when it comes to marine sustainability.
 For decades the IMO [International Maritime Organization] has recognized it as crucial to make MARPOL [International Convention for the Prevention of Pollution from Ships created in 1973 and one of the most important international environmental conventions] implementation effective.
 Also, the Marine Environment Protection Committee (MEPC) has strongly encouraged Member States to provide adequate reception facilities.

 Basically, they function as port means for receiving waste from ships, to be made available by the managing entities of the ports to their users.
 A system associated with the correct management and forwarding of the waste to its final destination.
 It creates conditions for all ships to be able to deliver the waste in suitable means prior to their departure from the port, thus avoiding discharges into the marine environment.

-“On November 27, 2000, Directive 2000/59 / EC on port reception facilities for ship-generated waste and cargo residues was published.
+“On November 27, 2000, the Directive 2000/59 / EC on port reception facilities for ship-generated waste and cargo residues was published.
 With this Directive, the obligation to comply with requirements foreseen in the MARPOL Convention regarding the delivery of waste in port facilities has been transposed into Union law.
-Recently, a new Directive was published in 2019 (Directive 2019/883 / EU, of the European Parliament and of the Council, of 17 April) which repeals the previous Directive 2000/59 / EC and reformulates important aspects for reconciling the good functioning of maritime transport with the protection of the marine environment.
+Recently, a new Directive was published in 2019 (Directive 2019/883 / EU, of the European Parliament and of the Council, of 17 April) which seconds the previous Directive 2000/59 / EC and reformulates important aspects for reconciling the good functioning of maritime transport with the protection of the marine environment.
 Directive 2019/883 / EU must be transposed by Member States by 28 June 2021 ”, she clarifies.
 But, in Portugal, we tried to go “a little further”.

 The ocean calls for alternatives and a winner emerged

 It was with this in mind that the OCEANWISE project and Sociedade Ponto Verde promoted the OCEAN’S CALLING contest, which promised to award 25 thousand euros in a project or idea that would develop an alternative, better use or better recycling of EPS or XPS packaging.
 Applications took place between October 2019 and February 2020, open to individual entrepreneurs or teams and tart-ups, public or private companies, designers, universities, public or private institutions, associations or non-governmental organizations, or other entities.
-In September last year, we found out who was able to open the champagne.
+In September last year, we found out who would open up the champagne.

 The company Storopack, one of the main packaging manufacturers in the world, was the big winner, with the presentation of the Seaclic project.
-Basically, it is a packaging that comes from renewable resources and that, after being used and composted, returns to being a renewable resource.
+Basically, it is a packaging box that comes from renewable resources and that, after being used and composted, returns to being a renewable resource.
 As for the characteristics, namely in the lightness of the material, Seaclic boxes are equivalent to EPS.
 Just like the design, not changing transport habits.

 Anthony Mahe is the technical manager of the Seaclic project and states that the importance of this award is to validate your strategic choices “in terms of best material for material to preserve the food and the environment”.
 Among 17 applications “from different types of entities, from three of the five countries participating in the OCEANWISE project”, this “project stood out for being an efficient and alternative solution to conventional EPS packaging”, says Ana Trigo Morais, CEO of the Ponto Verde Society (SPV).